-The engine itself is an inline 6 cylinder with twin overhead cam shafts which were gear driven from the front of the engine, the right hand side of the engine, facing forward, is the inlet side with the left being the exhaust side. the valves have an included angle of 90 degrees and they are in a pent roofed combustion chambers.
-The block which contains the top half of the crank case is in cast iron while the cylinder head is made of Aluminium.
-The clutch is a single plate design and drives a four speed gear box with syncro's on 3rd and 4th gears, from here the prop shaft runs back to the differential via a single centre bearing.
+The engine itself is an inline 6 cylinder with twin overhead camshafts which were gear driven from the front of the engine, the right-hand side of the engine, facing forward, is the inlet side with the left being the exhaust side. the valves have an included angle of 90 degrees and they are in a pent roofed combustion chamber.
+The block which contains the top half of the crankcase is in cast iron while the cylinder head is made of Aluminium.
+The clutch is a single plate design and drives a four-speed gearbox with synchro's on 3rd and 4th gears, from here the prop shaft runs back to the differential via a single centre bearing.
 The suspension is independent all round with twin trailing arms on the front (similar to a VW Beetle or early Porsche 911) while the rear has swinging arms.
 The 2500 Turismo had a top speed of just under 90 mph while the racing versions could reach 125 mph.

 Related Links: Carrozzeria Italian Design Houses